IntelLabs/ParallelAccelerator.jl/README.md

 1. We rely on name capture to resolve array related functions and operators to our API module, which would prevent them from being inlined by Julia so that they can be translated cleanly.
-However this is not always possible in scenarios where the uesr cannot put `@acc` to functions that they want ParallelAccelerator to optimize.
+However this is not always possible in scenarios where the user cannot put `@acc` to functions that they want ParallelAccelerator to optimize.
 For instance, calling `mean(x)` in Base library is equivalent to calling `sum(x)/length(x)`, where `x` is a non-empty array of numbers.
 However, Julia's typed AST for program that contains `mean(x)` becomes a lowered call that is basically the the low-level sequential implementation of `sum` function, which are not being handled by ParallelAccelerator.
-Of course, adding support for functions iike `mean` is not a huge effort, and we are still in the process of expanding the coverage of supported APIs.
+Of course, adding support for functions like `mean` is not a huge effort, and we are still in the process of expanding the coverage of supported APIs.

 2. ParallelAccelerator relies heavily on full type information being avaiable